davmac314/tosaithe/README.md

 kernel image format (the "Tosaithe boot protocol" or "TSBP").
 It is currently x86-64 only.

 This is free software, with as few restrictions as legally possible.
-It comes with no warranty and will not be supported by the original author.
+It comes with no warranty and no guarantee of support from the author.
 Use it at your own risk.

-I began writing Tosaithe when I was experimenting with writing a "toy" OS kernel.
-Not being satisfied with other alternatives, for various reasons, I decided (in the true spirit of OS development) to write one myself.
-Other bootloaders available at the time did not fit my requirements.
+## Introduction

+Tosaithe is a very simple, but fully functional, bootloader/menu for systems with a UEFI firmware.
-Tosaithe mainly serves now as the reference implementation for the Tosaithe Boot Protocol (TSBP).
+It mainly serves as the reference implementation for the Tosaithe Boot Protocol (TSBP).

 It is also: